63rd Infantry Regiment "Cagliari": Cold War

 During the 1975 army reform, the army disbanded the regimental level and newly independent battalions were granted for the first time their own flags.
-On 30 September 1976, the 53rd Fortification Infantry Regiment "Umbria" was disbanded and the next day the regiment's II Battalion in San Lorenzo Isontino was renamed 63rd Fortification Infantry Battalion "Cagliari" and assigned the flag and traditions of the 63rd Infantry Regiment "Cagliari".
+On 30 September 1976, the 53rd Infantry Fortification Regiment "Umbria" was disbanded and the next day the regiment's II Battalion in San Lorenzo Isontino became an autonomous unit and was renamed 63rd Infantry Fortification Battalion "Cagliari".
+On 12 November 1976, the President of the Italian Republic Giovanni Leone assigned with decree 846 the flag and traditions of the 63rd Infantry Regiment "Cagliari" to the 63rd Infantry Fortification Battalion "Cagliari".

 The battalion was assigned to the Mechanized Brigade "Gorizia" and consisted of a command, a command and services company, and a varying number of fortification companies and maintenance squads, which were partly detached to Farra d'Isonzo and Lucinico.
-The battalion was tasked with manning fortifications of the Alpine Wall along the Soča river in case of war with Yugoslavia.
+The battalion was tasked with manning fortifications of the Alpine Wall along the Soča river between Gorizia and Gradisca d'Isonzo in case of war with Yugoslavia.

-With the end of the Cold War, the Italian Army began to draw down its forces and fortification infantry units were some of the first units to disband.
-On 30 November 1991, the 63rd Fortification Infantry Battalion "Cagliari" and 120th Fortification Infantry Battalion "Fornovo" were disbanded and the flags of the 63rd Infantry Regiment "Cagliari" and 120th Infantry Regiment "Emilia" were transferred on 5 December 1991 to the Shrine of the Flags in the Vittoriano in Rome.
+With the end of the Cold War, the Italian Army began to draw down its forces and Infantry Fortification units were some of the first units to disband.
+On 30 November 1991, the 63rd Infantry Fortification Battalion "Cagliari" and 120th Infantry Fortification Battalion "Fornovo" were disbanded and the flags of the 63rd Infantry Regiment "Cagliari" and 120th Infantry Regiment "Emilia" were transferred on 5 December 1991 to the Shrine of the Flags in the Vittoriano in Rome.